 Jim and Chris Guld are professional technology trainers.
-As ‘Geeks on Tour’, we present computer seminars all over the country at computer clubs, RV Rallies, senior centers, and even people’s homes.
+As ‘Geeks on Tour’, we present seminars all over the country at computer clubs, RV Rallies, senior centers, and even people’s homes.
 The following list shows the topics we present.
 We are updating and developing new topics all the time.
 The current, popular, topics are at the top of the list, numbered in order of importance.
 Each seminar is accompanied by a handout.
 Handouts can be downloaded for free, see the link after each seminar.
-Contact us about booking a presentation at your club or event.
+Contact us about booking a presentation at your club or event – you’ll also find info there about what we charge.
 Read these in-depth reviews of 2 seminars we presented to the Quad-Cities Computer Club.

 Whether you’re a smartphone or tablet newbie or a longtime user, this fun, interactive seminar is jam-packed with useful information, such as how to:

 Join Geeks Jim and Chris Guld of GeeksOnTour.com as they share tech tips from their popular YouTube show: What Does This Button Do?
 See GeeksOnTour.com | Weekly Class

 |#5 Google Photos: what to do with all your pictures